bediger4000/vigenere-ciphering-deciphering/README.md

 The 7-byte-long block of bytes starting at index 3492 in the input file has repeats with distances of 8008, 56112, 576, 56088 between the repetitions.

+#### substrings - find repeating substrings of given length

+To go along with Kasiski testing, this program finds all repeating substrings of bytes of a given length in a file, and their offsets in the file.
+This was to look for encrypted `"function "` strings in cipertext.

+### rshift - make random polytransposition ciphertext

+This program creates N random transpositions, then runs a cleartext file through the transpositions.
+I used this to create ciphertext that I could try hamming distance, kasiski test and index of coincidence key length guessing on.
+How does index of coincidence look vs the unknown files?

 ### keyguess - try to find most likely key